 Historically, the market price of our common stock has been highly volatile and the market for our common stock has from time to time experienced significant price and volume fluctuations, some of which are unrelated to our operating performance.
-From March 15, 2011 to March 18, 2016, the trading price of our stock fluctuated from a high closing price of CAD\$6.60 per share to a low closing price of CAD\$0.33 per share on the TSX.
-From July 1, 2008 until our delisting on January 30, 2009, the trading price of our stock fluctuated from a high closing price of \$12.42 per share to a low closing price of \$0.54 per share on the AMEX.
+From March 15, 2012 to March 17, 2017, the closing trading price of our stock fluctuated from a high of \$6.60 Canadian dollars ("CAD") per share to a low of CAD\$0.33 per share on the TSX.
+From July 1, 2008 until our delisting on January 30, 2009, the closing trading price of our stock fluctuated from a high of \$12.42 per share to a low of \$0.54 per share on the AMEX.
 Historically, our common stock has had a low trading volume, and may continue to have a low trading volume in the future.
 This low volume may contribute to the volatility of the market price of our common stock.
 It is likely that the market price of our common stock will continue to fluctuate significantly in the future.